Greece travel tips and advice

 Laundry

-Laundries or Plindíria, as they're known in Greek, are available in the main resort towns; sometimes an attended service wash is available for little or no extra charge over the basic cost of €8–10 per wash and dry.
+Laundries, or plindíria, in Greek, are available in the main resort towns; sometimes an attended service wash is available for little or no extra charge over the basic cost of €8–10 per wash and dry.
 Self-catering villas will usually be furnished with a drying line and a selection of plastic wash-tubs or a bucket.
-Most hotels will charge for laundry services.
+Most larger hotels have laundry services, but charges are steep.

 Living in Greece

-EU (and EEA) nationals are allowed to stay indefinitely in any EU state, but to ensure avoidance of any problems – eg, in setting up a bank account – you should, after the third month of stay, get a certificate of registration (vevéosi engrafís).
-Residence/work permits for non-EU/non-EEA nationals can only be obtained on application to a Greek embassy or consulate outside of Greece; you have a much better chance of securing one if you are married to a Greek, are of Greek background by birth or have permanent-resident status in another EU state.
+EU (and EEA) nationals are allowed to stay indefinitely in any EU state, but to avoid any problems – eg, in setting up a bank account – you should, after the third month of stay, get a certificate of registration (vevéosi engrafís).
+Residence/work permits for non-EU/non-EEA nationals can only be obtained on application to a Greek embassy or consulate outside Greece; you have a much better chance of securing one if you are married to a Greek, are of Greek background by birth or have permanent-resident status in another EU state.
+Since 2021, UK nationals can no longer officially work in Greece without negotiating this procedure but many continue to be casually employed, at least on a temporary basis.

-As for work, non-EU nationals of Greek descent and EU/EEA native speakers of English (ie Brits and Irish) have a much better chance than anyone else.
-Teaching English at a private language school (frontistírio) is still a relatively well-paid option but almost impossible to get into these days without a bona fide TEFL certificate.
+As for work, non-EU nationals of Greek descent and EU/EEA native speakers of English have a much better chance than anyone else.
+Teaching English at a private language school (frontistírio) is not as well paid as it used to be and is almost impossible to get into these days without a bona fide TEFL certificate.
+Again, Brexit has made the situation more complicated for UK citizens.

-Many people find tourism-related work, especially on the islands most dominated by foreign visitors, April and May being the best time to look around.
-This is often as a rep for a package company, although they recruit the majority of staff from the home country; all you need is EU nationality and the appropriate language, though knowledge of Greek is a big plus.
+Many people find tourism-related work, especially on the islands most dominated by foreign visitors; April and May are the best time to look around.
+Opportunities include being a rep for a package company, although they recruit the majority of staff from the home country; all you need is EU nationality and the appropriate language, though knowledge of Greek is a big plus.
 Jobs in bars or restaurants are a lot easier for women to come by than men.
-Another option if you have the requisite skills is to work for a windsurfing school or scuba operation.
+Another option if you have the requisite skills is to work for a windsurfing school or scuba diving operation.

 Mail